 How to settle tax debt?

 The first and most important step is to take action.
 Most tax relief programs work best when you are proactive as soon as possible.
 Remember, you want to look like a model taxpayer who is eager to resolve his or her tax debt but cannot afford to pay in full.

-Find out what the IRS says you owe in back taxes and check whether you agree with the assessment.
+- Find out how much you owe.
+Check what the IRS says you owe in back taxes.
 If you don’t understand something, ask.
 You have the right to a clear explanation of your tax assessment.
 If you’re not an accountant or tax attorney, you may want to talk to a tax relief professional at this stage.

 How much will the IRS settle for?

 The IRS will settle for the maximum amount you can afford to pay and is usually optimistic in its assessment of what you can afford.
 Sadly, this forces many otherwise productive taxpayers into bankruptcy.
 If the IRS thinks you can afford to pay the taxes in a lump sum, get a loan to repay it, or pay in installments, it will not settle.
 But the less money and fewer assets you have, the more likely you are to receive a tax settlement.
 The IRS considers four factors when assessing a tax settlement:

 - Ability to pay (how much cash you have).